ASaiM/documentation/framework/use.rst

     - Wanted databases
 4. Launch Galaxy

+Galaxy is simple to use.
+You can check these videos to have more informations:

+Some documentation is also available on :ref:`tool usage <framework-tools-usage>` and :ref:`workflow usage <framework-workflow-usage>`.

+Data upload, ftp

 Testing
 =======

-Alternatively, the framework can be tested by running ``src/run_tests.sh``.
+Alternatively, the framework can be tested by running `src/run_tests.sh`.
 This script configure the Galaxy instance, launch Galaxy's `run_tests.sh` and then test the workflow in `data/demo` with the corresponding input files.